sudohainguyen/cookiecutter-ml-fastapi-template/README.md

 - Auto clean code before making commits with `pre-commit`.
 - Pre-written Dockerfile.
 - Requirements split into multiple files (base, dev, prod).
+- Include `pip-chill` which is able to quickly export pip packages cleaner.
 - Cookiecutter will generate entire FastAPI project based on given info.
 The project stucture should include:
   - `data`: where ml models or static files stored
   - `envs`: env files for dev, staging or prod environment.